wavemotion-dave/ColecoDS/README.md

 Versions :
 -----------------------
 V5.1: 03-Jan-2022 by wavemotion-dave
 * MSX1 emulation now supports some of the common Mappers - some of the 128K games work but you'll probably have to turn off Vert Sync and turn on Frame Skip to get it to run full speed.
+* MSX1 emulation is now 64K Main RAM

 V5.0: 02-Jan-2022 by wavemotion-dave
 * MSX1 game support up to 32K Standard Loader (.msx format)